mgreter/libsass/docs/api-compiler.md

 The split between parse, compile and render is done because there are cases where we might want to omit certain phases.
 One example would be the init phase for a watcher to get all includes first.

+### Compiler entry point

+Every compiler must have one entry point.
+This can either be a file or a data entry point.
+See (import api)[api-import.md] for further details.

+### Writing output files

+Implementors may write output files on their own or you can tell LibSass to write them to the configured locations.
+The functions `sass_compiler_write_output` and `sass_compiler_write_srcmap` should act according to the configuration and the produced results.

+### Logger configuration

+LibSass supports error reporting with ANSI colors on windows and unix.
+It can also make use of Unicode compatible terminals.
+There is some basic auto-detection you can trigger by calling `sass_compiler_autodetect_logger_capabilities`.
+You can still overload the detected settings afterwards.
+Additionally LibSass will try to break running-text into the available columns and shorten stack-traces.

 ### Sass Compiler API